dassarthak18/SobolBox/README.md

         cd SobolBox
         pip3 install -r requirements.txt
   ```
-For a sanity check of the tool, a run_examples.sh script has been provided that runs the test benchmarks in the ./examples/ directory.
-All example benchmarks have been sourced from the [VNN-COMP 2023 benchmarks](https://github.com/ChristopherBrix/vnncomp2023_benchmarks) repository.
+For a sanity check of the tool, a run_examples.sh script has been provided that runs all the 186 ACAS Xu benchmarks in the ./examples/ directory.
+These benchmarks have been sourced from the [VNN-COMP 2023 benchmarks](https://github.com/ChristopherBrix/vnncomp2023_benchmarks) repository.